PattyHarris/Bootcamp-Week19-projectmanager/README.md

 It runs out that the latest version of Prisma seems to be the culprit.
 I tested by downgrading to version 4.1.1 - error goes away.

-The following seems to fix the problem:
+The following seems to fix the problem - EDIT: Nope, if you close the tab and then relaunch the app (and there is a session ID), you get the same error....

 ```
   useEffect(() => {